Sago Mine disaster: Second investigation

-"We need to know why the administration thinks that it can carry out a policy where it is committing fewer and fewer resources to meet an industry that has more and more needs."

-"We need congressional hearings not only so that we can determine what happened at Sago, but, more broadly, about the state of mine safety across West Virginia and across the country."

-Enzi held a confirmation hearing January 31, 2006, for Bush's nominee to head MSHA, Richard Stickler.
-He announced he had written a January 5, 2006, letter to Labor Secretary Elaine L. Chao requesting “regular and comprehensive briefings on the progress and preliminary findings” of the MSHA investigation. and enforcement efforts at the Sago mine.
+Enzi held a confirmation hearing January 31, 2006, for George W. Bush's nominee to head MSHA, Richard Stickler.
+He announced he had written a January 5, 2006, letter to Labor Secretary Elaine L. Chao requesting "regular and comprehensive briefings on the progress and preliminary findings" of the MSHA investigation and enforcement efforts at the Sago mine.

 Enzi held an oversight hearing March 2, 2006, into safety procedures and enforcement measures related to the disaster.

 U.S. House of Representatives

 On January 4, 2006, Representatives George Miller (D-CA) and Major Owens (D-NY) wrote a letter posted on Miller's website to House Education and Workforce Committee: Workforce Protections Subcommittee Chairman John Boehner (R-OH) asking for a hearing, saying Congress had abdicated its oversight responsibilities on worker safety issues, while the Bush administration filled worker safety agencies with industry insiders.

 On January 5, 2006, Representative Shelley Moore Capito (R-WV) wrote Chairman Boehner requesting him to schedule a hearing at the earliest possible date and posted the letter on her congressional website.

 The chairman, along with subcommittee member Charlie Norwood (R-GA), issued a statement posted on the committee's website, "We expect MSHA to produce a thorough account of the events that occurred before, during, and after this tragedy, and the Committee will closely monitor this investigation to ensure its timely completion.
 Following a full accounting of the facts, the Committee will examine the results of the investigation and determine what appropriate steps may be necessary to ensure a similar tragedy never happens again."